jhobbs/mathnotes/physics/simple-harmonic-motion.md

 Note: I explore this topic in more mathematical detail in my Ordinary Differential Equations notes on [Undamped Motion](../ode/chapter 06 - problems leading to linear equations of order two/lesson 28 - undamped motion.html).

 Simple Harmonic Motion is sinusoidal periodic motion that repeats perfectly over and over.
-It is a simplified model of motion of objects like a box bouncing on a spring, ignoring dampening forces such as friction.
+It is a simplified model of motion of objects like a box bouncing on a spring or a simple pendulum, ignoring dampening forces such as friction and making some other simplifying assumptions.

 Some basic formulas of a particle exhibiting simple harmonic motion follow.